andrey-kuprianov/systems-made-simple/_posts/2024-07-04-solarkraft-monitor-verification.md

 - Complexity of verifying blockchain monitors is _linear_ wrt. the number of conditions in the specification and the number of transactions: each condition is checked _at most once_ against every transaction (but many checks may be skipped/optimized away).
 On the other hand, the inherent logical complexity of checking _individual verification conditions_ is highly dependent on their nature, and may be both very low and very high; _it depends_.
 We do propose below some ways to combat this complexity, exploiting for that the modular nature of our monitors.
 - Practically, _in the current [Solarkraft system][Solarkraft]_, we verify blockchain monitors in _offline mode_ by first downloading transactions using `solarkraft fetch`, and then verifying them using `solarkraft verify`; as this doesn't allow to execute preventive measures, we want to move eventually into verifying monitor specifications on the live blockchain, i.e. we want to do _online monitoring_.
 There may be several intermediate-strength solutions to that problem, which we outline below.

 Caught your attention?
-Do you want a monitoring solution for your blockchain/ DEX / smart contract? <a href="mailto:andrey@kuprum.xyz">Give us a ping!</a> We are always happy to talk to you:)
+Do you want a monitoring solution for your blockchain project? <a href="mailto:andrey@kuprum.xyz">Give us a ping!</a> We are always happy to talk to you:)

 Are you interested in more details?
 Then continue reading!